codeyStein/the-net-blog/content/post/five-useful-array-methods-you-might-not-know.md

 ```

 ## Conclusion
 Did you know all of these?
-Because to be honest, I didn't either until I finished writing this arcitlce hahaha.
-But now that I do, I can think of plenty situations where these might come in useful.
+Because to be honest, I didn't either until I finished writing this article hahaha.
+But now that I do, I can think of plenty of situations where these might come in useful.

 I appreciate you spending your time reading this post, if you'd like to read more here you go: